Exploring Gray: Site Manager

 What Does a Site Manager Do?

 In short, a construction site manager directs and protects all aspects of project construction.
 The role oversees all work at the job site from start to finish: coordinating man and material, maintaining project schedules and budgets, and ensuring safe, secure operations.
-While these tasks are essential, the energy that sustains them comes from fostering strong relationships and leading by example.
+While these tasks are essential, the energy that sustains them comes from fostering strong relationships, establishing a positive environment, and leading by example.

 To get a better sense of what this example looks like, we spoke to Clayton Wilkerson, a Gray site manager since 2016.
 According to Wilkerson, you can’t truly lead your team without investing in your people.
-“You’re responsible for your team and for everything that happens on the project site.
-That’s why it’s important to build relationships and earn the respect of your people.”
+“You’re accountable for your team and for everything that happens on the project site.
+That’s why it’s important to build relationships and earn the respect of your team, the customer, and our trade partners.”

 Because of the site manager’s daily presence, they are often the face of Gray to customers.
-On Wilkerson’s current project for a facility in Sweetwater, Texas, the customer has ample on-site representation, as well as a construction manager that Wilkerson communicates with several times a day.
+On Wilkerson’s current project for a facility in Vancouver, Washington, the customer has ample on-site representation, as well as a construction management firm and process contractors that Wilkerson communicates with several times a day.

-“Having complete project team alignment is extremely important,” says Wilkerson.
+“Having complete project team alignment is extremely important, complete ownership” says Wilkerson.
 This need for clear vision and alignment extends well beyond customer interactions.
-The site manager plays an important role in design development, developing scopes of work, hiring subcontractors, procuring and purchasing equipment and materials, assessing project risk, and tracking the daily activities of tools and teams.
+The site manager plays an important role in design development coordination, project management coordination, assisting in development of and reviewing scopes of work, hiring subcontractors, procuring and purchasing equipment and materials, assessing project risk, and leading the various teams involved in the execution of the project.
 Such a breadth of focus requires the site manager to work effectively with everyone associated with the project—not just those on site, but the Gray project and design managers as well.
+Accountability for alignment and clearly establishing and communicating expectations is a critical part of being a site manager and leading a project team.

 Running a Successful Project

 So what separates a Gray site manager from others across the industry?
-“The greatest difference is the culture we create through our presence on site,” says Wilkerson.
+“The greatest difference is the culture we create through our presence on site and the personal connections and relationships we develop,” says Wilkerson.
 “My success depends entirely upon my team’s success.”

-Despite all the time spent on site and the industrial-scale work happening around him, Wilkerson says that one of the most crucial tools at his disposal is not a piece of heavy equipment, but the project schedule.
+Despite all the time spent on site and the industrial-scale work happening around him, Wilkerson says that one of the most crucial tools at his disposal is not a piece of heavy equipment, but the head between your shoulders.

 Safety Above All